mozilla-mobile/firefox-ios/BUILDING.md

 * Xcode 7b6 with the iOS 9 SDK (All beta at this time)
 * Carthage 0.8 via Homebrew

+> There are issues with Carthage on OS X 10.11 El Capitan.
+We recommend to use OS X 10.10 Yosemite instead.

-(We try to keep up to date with the most recent production versions of OS X, Xcode and the iOS SDK.)
+(For the v1.1 release, we try to keep up to date with the most recent beta versions of Xcode and the iOS SDK.)

 When running on a device: